 Can I keep bot collaboration disabled and use bot groups only as a mechanism for grouping my bots?

 Yes, this is perfectly fine.
-For information on creating a group for this purpose, see here.
+You can create a bot group for this purpose.

 I currently have a routing bot that transfers control to other bots based on user intents.
 How will bot groups help in my case?